 Increase knowledge of word families, roots, derivations, morphology and regular spelling patterns.
-Learn a range of vocabulary appropriate to their needs, and use words precisely in speech and writing to clarify, and extend meaning, and to interest their audience.
+Learn a range of vocabulary appropriate to their needs and use words precisely in speech and writing to clarify, and extend meaning, and to interest their audience.
 Use a wide range of punctuation to make meaning clear, including generally accurate use of commas in complex sentences and to present dialogue.
 Use correct grammar, including articles, word order and tenses in a range of genres and text types.
 Clarify relationships between ideas with an increasingly accurate and growing use of connectives.
 Provide clarity and emphasis in writing, a variety of sentence lengths, structures and subjects.
 Use a range of increasingly complex sentence structures to communicate meaning and to give fluency to their writing.
 Make relevant notes to select, collate and summarise ideas from texts.
-Understand the conventions of standard English and how to use them consistently in writing: The practise and assessment of these skills will be via different styles of directed writing; informative, creative, discursive, argumentative and persuasive.
+Understand the conventions of standard English and how to use them consistently in writing; informative, creative, discursive, argumentative and persuasive.
 Also, reading for understanding skills will be assessed and practised using different forms of comprehension.